gregcox7/StatLabs/docs/08-power.md

 This is the final $p$ value, and we can see that it is less than our alpha level of 0.05.

-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:unnamed-chunk-36"><strong>(\#exr:unnamed-chunk-36) </strong></span>By rejecting the null hypothesis, our results are statistically significant.
+\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:ex0808"><strong>(\#exr:ex0808) </strong></span>
+By rejecting the null hypothesis, our results are statistically significant.
 Do you believe they are practically significant?
 In other words, do you believe that the improvement in scores resulting from the learning activity is large enough to care about?
 Why or why not?
 </div>\EndKnitrBlock{exercise}

 ### Estimated power